CRM User Security Overview

 In the same screen you can also limit the hours of access to the CRM for that User Profile.
 Click on the field boxes titled “Login Access Allowed From” and “Login Access Allowed To” and use the time selector to set the times when login access is permitted

 After setting up the User Groups and Profiles you are ready to create the Users.
-Set up a User Record for each person that will be accessing the system, see Create a New User, and then set up a few “holding places” or dummy users to hold Accounts that don’t have a day to day manager, such as Marketing and Suppliers.
+Set up a User Record for each person that will be accessing the system, see Add a New User, and then set up a few “holding places” or dummy users to hold Accounts that don’t have a day to day manager, such as Marketing and Suppliers.
 Remember to flag the latter as Not Live so they don’t count towards to the total number of Users that your user license covers.

 Select the User Group and User Profile for each User from the dropdown fields.